 While many people equate cookies to ad delivery or tracking, they can do more.
 Cookies are also used to:

 - authenticate you to a site requiring a username

 - analyze web traffic

-The part that often scares people is the web analysis.
+The part that often scares people is web analysis.
 In our case, the bottom four cookies starting with an underscore are used for web analysis.
-Some people mistakenly think that cookies allow webmasters or some entity to track all your movements throughout the web.
-They believe the moment you leave my site, I alert Amazon and tell them you’re on your way to buy that book on Outlook.
-At same time, Google is telling me that your second cousin, on your Dad’s side, is heading my way to read about an Excel tip.
+Some people mistakenly think that cookies allow web admins or some people to track all your movements throughout the web.
+They believe the moment you leave my site, I alert Amazon and tell them you’re on your way to buy that book on Microsoft Excel.
+At the same time, Google tells me that you’re heading my way to read about an Excel tip.

-Your system only saves persistent cookies.
-Each browser manufacturer sets their cookie location.
+Your browser saves persistent cookies in a specific location.
 This is why some sites look different in different browsers.
-You may have set your personalization for a site using Firefox, but not done the same exercise using Internet Explorer.
+You may have set your personalization for a site using Firefox but not done the same customization using Google Chrome.
 Cookies are not shared across browsers.
+If you set your cookie preference using Firefox, the cookie will not carry over to Google Chrome.
 The same rule applies if you delete cookies too.

-If you’re using Internet Explorer, you will have a separate cookies folder that lists all your items.
+If you’re still using Internet Explorer, you will have a separate cookies folder containing all your items.
 However, you’ll need to change your folder options so you can see hidden system files.
 This folder is found at:

-One item that scares people with Internet Explorer is the cookie name includes your username.
-As example, the cookie for our site might show as firstname.lastname@example.org.
-This user names, “jr”, does not get sent to a server.
+One item that scares people with Internet Explorer is the cookie name that includes your username.
+For example, the cookie for our site might show as email@example.com.
+This user name, “jr.” does not get sent to a server.
 This is Microsoft’s way of separating multiple users on one computer.